 NISI V7 filter holder review

-Last update: 04/19/2024
+Last update: 06/23/2026

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-In this article, I won’t have the opportunity to tell you about all the filters that NISI, a Chinese brand, produces, but I will give you at the end of the article my opinion on the “True Color” circular polarizing filter (CPL) included in the pack I got.
-As usual when entering a partnership, I mention it right from the start.
-The goal is to give you my most honest opinion on this brand-new filter holder and I am entirely free to write exactly what I think about the product in terms of both opinion and conclusion.
+In this article, I won’t be covering every filter NISI, a Chinese brand, makes, but at the end I will share my opinion on the “True Color” circular polarizing filter (CPL) included in the kit I received.
+As usual when I work on a partnership, I mention it right from the start.
+The goal here is to give you my honest opinion on this brand-new filter holder, and I am completely free to write exactly what I think about the product, both in the review itself and in my conclusion.

 NISI V7 filter holder review